 MIDNIGHT SLUMBER

-1st assignment

 Write a story set in autumn or winter with dialogues if it fits in.
 Get an inspiration from some events in your life.

 AN ACT OF INJUSTICE

 She was crying and distressed but kept going, head bent down to fight the wind.
-She wanted to reach the stone steps that led down to the sea-front.
+She could hear the crush of the swollen, angry sea against the breakwaters but was determined to reach the stone steps that led down to the sea front.
+She had often gone down there to sit and think, gazing at the calm blue Ionian Sea, watching gentle waves after gentle waves lapping a few metres away, designing watery grooves on the grey sand, strewn with empty limpet shells when receding, dreaming of love and the warmth of a man’s embrace.

+But that was a long time ago until he appeared in town.

 ‘Where are you going?’